-In the inelastic-coherent resolved process, the parton $a'$ of hadron-like photon which emitted from proton $A$, interacts with the parton $b$ of another incident proton $B$ via the interactions of quark-antiquark annihilation, quark-gluon Compton scattering and gluon-gluon fusion.
-Therefore the cross section of $J/\psi$ produced by inel-coh.res. has the form of
+In the inelastic coherent-resolved process, the parton $a'$ of hadron-like photon which emitted from proton $A$, interacts with the parton $b$ of proton $B$ via the interactions of quark-antiquark annihilation, quark-gluon Compton scattering and gluon-gluon fusion.
+The relevant differential cross section reads

-where $z_{a}'=p_{a'}/q$ denotes the parton's momentum fraction of the resolved photon, $f_{\gamma}(z_{a'},\mu^{2})$ is the parton distribution function of the resolved photon \cite{Gluck:1999ub}, the complete list for the cross section of partonic processes $a'+b\rightarrow c\bar{c}[n]+b$ can be found in Refs. \cite{Klasen:2003zn,Klasen:2008ug}.
-The strong coupling constant is taken as the one-loop form \cite{Ma:2015ykd}
+where $f_{\gamma}(z_{a'},\mu^{2})$ is the parton distribution function of the resolved photon \cite{Gluck:1999ub}, $z_{a}'=p_{a'}/q$ denotes the parton's momentum fraction of the resolved photon radiated from the proton $A$.
+The complete list for the partonic cross sections of $a'+b\rightarrow c\bar{c}[n]+b$ can be found in Refs. \cite{Klasen:2003zn}.

-with $n_{f}=3$ and $\Lambda=0.2~\mathrm{GeV}$.
-In the inelastic-incoherent resolved process, the parton from hadron-like photon emitted by charged parton of incident proton can interacts with the parton of target proton.
-The cross section of $J/\psi$ produced by inel-incoh.res. has the form of